Factorizations of diffeomorphisms of compact surfaces with boundary: Restrictions on

-\end{enumerate} (See Figure \ref{fig_minimal_regions} for a schematic illustration.) \end{lem}
+\end{enumerate} See Figure~\ref{fig_minimal_regions} for a schematic illustration. \end{lem}

-\begin{proof} By assumption, $y_1$ and $y_2$ (as in Figure \ref{fig_alpha_inverse_psi}) are midpoints of an initially parallel region $B_1$, which for consistency must be completed by some region $B'_1$ with endpoints $v_2$ and $w_2$.
-We need then to show that the horizontal segments $h_{v_2,c'_1}$ and $h_{w_2,c'_2}$ are themselves initially parallel along a region with midpoints again in the fixable point set $\{y_k\}$.
+\begin{proof} By assumption, $h_{c_1}$ and $h_{c_2}$ are initially parallel along a region $B_1$, with fixable \cpoints $y_1$ and $y_2$, which for consistency must be completed by some region $B'_1$ with \dpoints which we label $v_2$ and $w_2$.
+We need then to show that the horizontal segments $h_{v_2,c'_1}$ and $h_{w_2,c'_2}$ are themselves initially parallel along a region with \cpoints again in the fixable point set $\{y_k\}$.
 The result will then follow, as we may repeat the construction until we hit one of the opposite endpoints.

-Using the `coordinate' notation introduced above, recall that $v_2$ can be uniquely described by the strand $s_r^l$ on which it lies.
-This also determines $w_2$ as lying on $s_{r+1}^{l-1}$ (Figure \ref{fig_disconnected_alpha}(a)).
-Observe that it cannot be the case that both $r>1$ and $l>2$; in particular this would imply that the arcs $[y_2,y_4], [y_4,y_6] \subset \tau_\alpha^{-1}(\mon(\gamma_1)$ are parallel, and thus that $\alpha$ is not connected (Figure \ref{fig_disconnected_alpha}(b)).
-We distinguish 3 cases: